bitstorm/modern-webdev-wicket/README.md

 - Scaling your application with session clustering and caching
 - Styling your application using SCSS

+> [!NOTE]
+> The following examples are based on Wicket 10 and Java 21, although they should work also for Wicket 9 and Java 17

 ### Produce resurce-friendly URLs

 #### Page mounting